wmde/wikibase-release-pipeline/README.md

 [ ] **Make sure the communication is sent.**

-[ ] **Update the example directory** ☠️☠️☠️ For this to happen, we currently need to merge another PR to the release branch.
-This PRs only change should be making the example reference the new version.
+[ ] **Update the deploy directory** ☠️☠️☠️ For this to happen, we currently need to merge another PR to the release branch.
+This PRs only change should be making the deploy directory reference the new version.
 For this PRs pipeline to properly run, you need to manually delete the git tag of your just released version from the github repo before merging.
-Merging this example update PR is technically a re-release.
+Merging this deploy directory update PR is technically a re-release.
 This weirdness will hopefully be fixed soon.

 [ ] **Merge back to main**.
 Decide whether there is stuff you want to merge back to main on the release branch.